goodpea2/brick/README.md

 1.  **Brick Visual Overhaul:**
     *   The visuals for `normal` bricks have been completely redesigned to clearly communicate health.
-    *   **Color Tiers:** Bricks now cycle through four distinct color tiers (blue -> green -> yellow -> red) based on major 50 HP thresholds.
+    *   **Color Tiers:** Bricks now cycle through four distinct color tiers based on major 50 HP thresholds.
     *   **Pyramid Layers:** Within each color tier, bricks gain a new visible layer on top for every 10 HP, stacking up to a maximum of 5 layers.
 This creates an intuitive "pyramid" effect that shows health at a glance.

 2.  **Quality of Life & UI:**
     *   **Auto-Buy Ball:** If the player runs out of balls but has enough coins to purchase a new one, the game will now automatically buy a ball for them to prevent an unnecessary game over.
     *   **Result Overlay Fix:** Fixed a rendering order bug that was causing the "Game Over" and "Level Complete" screens to be hidden behind other game elements.
     *   **XP Sound Reset:** The sound effect for collecting XP orbs now resets its pitch if no orbs have been collected in the last 40 frames, improving audio feedback.
-    *   **Cheat XP Button:** This button in the Level Settings now spawns 100 XP orbs on the field for better testing of collection mechanics.
+    *   **Cheat XP Button:** This button in the Level Settings now adds XP directly for faster testing.

 ### Date: 2024-08-12